The reason there are fewer insects

 Some 80% of wild plants rely on insects for pollination; 60% of birds rely on insects as a food source.
-We normally do not spend much time thinking about insects and if we do it, it is mainly to think they are a pest and bother us.
+We normally think little about insects and if we do it, it is mainly to think they are a pest and bother us.
 But insects form such an important link in the chain of life.
-When they go missing the whole world will suffer.
+When they go missing the entire world will suffer.

 Bees and Butterflies

-I have written about the bees and their importance for our world.
+I have written about the bees and their importance to our world.
 I have also mentioned butterflies, they also have a role in the Fauna and Flora of our earth.
-Bees and butterflies are diminishing and now some more disturbing news has appeared.
-There is a new study which tells about the rapid decline of the total insect populations, some 75% over 3 decades.
+Bees and butterflies are diminishing, and now some more disturbing news has appeared.
+There is a new study which tells about the rapid decline of the total insect populations.
+It is a whopping 75% over 3 decades.

 An important study in Germany

-This study was published in a peer-reviewed journal PLOS One (published by the Public Library of Science).
-In Germany, there are many nature reserves and this study was conducted within these nature reserves.
+They published this study in a peer-reviewed journal PLOS One (published by the Public Library of Science).
+In Germany, there are many nature reserves and they conducted this study within these nature reserves.

 If a decline of insects is identified in these protected areas, you can imagine that in unprotected areas, cities, or industrial areas the decline will probably be even much more.

-The study was conducted by the Radboud University in the Netherlands together with the Entomological Society Krefeld in Germany.
+The Radboud University conducted the study in the Netherlands, together with the Entomological Society Krefeld in Germany.

-It was not so easy to do this study and the total spectrum of insects was taken into consideration.
+It was not so easy to do this study, and they took the total spectrum of insects into consideration.
 It is like insect hunting.
 Malaise traps are being used and then the total-known as biomass- is weighted.
-Like that the researchers found a steady decline.
-When you think that insects make up some 70% of all animal species, their importance is underestimated.
+Like that, the researchers found a steady decline.
+When you think insects make up some 70% of all animal species, we underestimate their importance.

-One does not realize the many jobs they, do like pollinating the crops we eat.
-They function as pest control so we need fewer pesticides.
-Even in waste control, it is the ants and cockroaches who take care of it in urban areas.
+One does not realize the many jobs they do like pollinating the crops we eat.
+They function as pest control, so we need fewer pesticides.
+Even in waste control, it is the ants and cockroaches that take care of it in urban areas.

-As insects represent around 70% of all animals in the world it is still astonishing when one reads there is an estimated 10 quintillion, that is 10,000,000,000,000,000,000 individual insects living in our world.
-It is known that in the US there are 91.000 known species living.
+As insects represent around 70% of all animals in the world, it is still astonishing when one reads there is an estimated 10 quintillion, that is 10,000,000,000,000,000,000 individual insects living in our world.
+We know that in the US there are 91.000 known species living.

 Another amazing fact

 Do you know how many insects there are for each human?
-I suppose it is a difficult question.
+I suppose it is a tough question.

-New figures indicate there are more than 200 million.
+New figures show there are over 200 million.
 Recently there was an article published in the New York Times.
-It says there is some 300 pound of insects for each pound of human flesh.
-My brain refuses to try and visualize this but I know it is lots!
+It says there are some 300 pounds of insects for each pound of human flesh.
+My brain refuses to try to visualize this, but I know it is a lot!